 The show is split in halves between the ambush at sea and the public relations / espionage story on land.
-An expressive montage of nighttime Montevideo lights heralds the second half of the film and introduces a group of cagey diplomats (Anthony Bushell, Douglas Wilmer) and British Naval Intelligence agents (Michael Goodliffe, William Squire).
+A montage of nighttime Montevideo lights heralds the second half of the film and introduces a group of cagey diplomats (Anthony Bushell, Douglas Wilmer) and British Naval Intelligence agents (Michael Goodliffe, William Squire).
 American broadcaster Mike Fowler (Lionel Murton, the chaplain in Patton) sets up a live radio reporting post from a portside bar owned by the easily annoyed Manolo (Christopher Lee).
 Midnight oil burns at the embassies as the British and French ministers flaunt their superior relations with the Uruguayan foreign minister.
 Quoting Article 12 of the Hague Convention, the Brits initially press to force the Graf Spee out of the neutral port in 48 hours.
 They then reverse their strategy and scheme to keep her in port, to allow more time for British ships to assemble at the mouth of the river.

 The realistic subject matter of The Battle of the River Plate calls for a different style than that pioneered by Powell and Pressberger for their history-making visual feasts Black Narcissus and The Red Shoes.
 They employ some of the same creative talent, including production designer Arthur Lawson, composer Brian Easdale and artistic adviser Hein Heckroth.
 The film favors wide masters in dialogue scenes and avoids image-degrading opticals where possible by using clean cuts instead of dissolves.
 For one shot Powell puts the VistaVision camera in a small craft that rolls with the sea waves.
 The wildly pitching image plays as a visual joke, a literal representation of seasickness.